rsdoiel/antenna/planet.md

 ---

-## US PGA Championship - Day 1 updates
+## US PGA Championship - Day 1 recap

 date: 2025-05-15, from: RTÉ News

-The second major of the year gets underway at Quail Hollow.
-Can Rory McIlroy back up his US Masters triumph?
-The Holywood star is one of five Irish golfers in the field.
+The second major of the year got underway at Quail Hollow.
+Tom McKibbin was best of the Irish five on day one.

 <br>